g4ntavya/Gemini3AR/README.md

 **How it works:**
 - Face detection runs in the browser using MediaPipe
 - Face recognition uses InsightFace embeddings on the backend
-- **Gemini 3 Flash** for voice input transcription and field extraction
+- **Gemini 3.0 preview** for voice input transcription, extraction, and context queries
 - Native **Hindi/Hinglish** support for multilingual users
 - Data syncs between local SQLite and Firebase Firestore